 Everything you need to know

-Telecom Plus trades under the name Utility Warehouse (UW).
+Telecom Plus trades under the name Utility Warehouse.

-UW is a UK-based multiservice utility provider, supplying domestic customers with energy, broadband, mobile and insurance products.
-UW is fully regulated by Ofgem, Ofcom and the Financial Conduct Authority.
+Utility Warehouse is a UK-based multiservice utility provider, supplying domestic customers with energy, broadband, mobile and insurance products.
+Utility Warehouse is fully regulated by Ofgem, Ofcom and the Financial Conduct Authority.

-UW currently has over one million customers who use one or more of their services.
-As a multiservice provider, UW bundles all the services a customer takes onto a single monthly bill.
-This model enables UW to save customers time and money, where a customer would otherwise have different bills, communications and accounts from multiple providers.
+Utility Warehouse currently has over one million customers who use one or more of their services.
+As a multiservice provider, Utility Warehouse bundles all the services a customer takes onto a single monthly bill.
+This model enables Utility Warehouse to save customers time and money, where a customer would otherwise have different bills, communications and accounts from multiple providers.

 How it started